Partnerships serve as the foundation of service-learning programs in higher education.

 - There is feedback among all stakeholders in the partnership, with the goal of continuously improving the partnership and its outcomes.

-- Partners share the benefits of the partnership’s accomplishments.
+- Partners share the benefits of the partnership and accomplishments.

 - Partnerships can dissolve and need to plan a process for closure.

-Adapted from: Faculty Toolkit for Service-Learning in Higher Education,.
-Edited by Sarena D. Seifer and Kara Connors for Learn and Serve America’s National Service-Learning Clearinghouse
+Adapted from the Faculty Toolkit for Service-Learning in Higher Education,.
+Edited by Sarena D. Seifer and Kara Connors for Learn and Serve America & National Service-Learning Clearinghouse